theofidry/LoopBackApiBundle/Resources/doc/where-filter.md

 Example: `url?filter[where][property][op]=null`

-Note: this feature has a drawback, it becomes impossible to search for a string value `"null"`.
+Note: It is impossible to search for a string value `"null"`.

 ### Empty values